 If the block on the Summons is not checked, that means the charge is a misdemeanor level criminal offense.
 You must appear in court and/or have an attorney represent you for the offense.
-Examples of this include Driving on a Suspended License, Reckless Driving, No Valid Operator's License, Hit and Run, Driving Outside Restrictions on a Restricted License, Allowing Unlicensed Person to Drive, and Failure to Provide Proof of Insurance.
+Examples of this include Driving on a Suspended License, Reckless Driving, Driving Without a License, Hit and Run, Driving Outside Restrictions on a Restricted License, Allowing Unlicensed Person to Drive, and Failure to Provide Proof of Insurance.
 These charges may result in criminal convictions, jail time and/or license suspension.
 Do not ignore these tickets!
 Failure to attend court may result in you being found guilty in your absence or a warrant being issued for your physical arrest for Failure to Appear.
 If you have any doubt about what type of ticket you received, contact a traffic lawyer for a free consultation and he or she will tell you what to do.

 Failure to Appear on a misdemeanor charge is a Class One misdemeanor under Virginia law.
 Virginia Code §19.2-128 makes it unlawful to willfully fail to appear on a criminal offense and it is punishable by zero to twelve months in jail and/or a fine of up to $2,500.00.
 The court now gives you 90 days to pay your fines and court costs after the court date.
 Pay attention to your court date and time so that you do not miss the appearance!
 If you do have a problem attending court, request a continuance ahead of time by asking the clerk to delay the date.
 Or hire an attorney to manage the case and request a continuance.